 - Okiocam S usb: Best budget document camera for Zoom calls & distance learning

-- Inswan INS-1 Tiny: Best USB document camera for Classrooms
+- Inswan INS-1 Tiny: Best USB document camera for classrooms and time lapse (stop motion)

 A good document camera will have bluetooth or wifi compatibility making it wireless and will have a long battery life of over 9 hours long.
 Ipevo devices for example can last over 9-12 hours on their wireless model.